Logo Logo

 With the accelerated rise in the number of companies adopting cloud for running business applications and saving private data, cybercriminals have started to target web applications and websites.
 A data breach has far-reaching consequences for a business, inducing financial losses and affecting an enterprise’s business and compliance in the short term.
 Also, a cyber-attack news headline will damage a firm’s reputation, leading to a competitive disadvantage and lost business.
 This is where Web Application Firewalls (WAF) come into the picture, help enterprises protect internal and public data and applications.
 WAF helps companies evade costly data breaches and downtime.

-Web Application Firewalls help enterprises protect internal and public data and applications.
-WAF helps companies evade costly data breaches and downtime.
+Web Application Firewalls help enterprises protect internal and public data and applications WAF helps companies evade costly data breaches and downtime

 Working of an Enterprise Level Firewall